RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 Do your hardest task first.
 Mark Twain once said "If it's your job to eat a frog, it's best to do it first thing in the morning.
 And if it's your job to eat two frogs, it's best to eat the biggest one first."

+## Knowledge Restructuring

+If you find that sometimes you hit a brick wall in learning and you're unable to learn, don't worry this is normal and can occur temporarily.
+It is thought that the brain is restructuring during this time.

 ## Verify Answers (Focus Mode) (ToDo)

+Check your answers as soon as you have completed them.
+Analyze the solution

 ## Recall (Focus Mode)